-4.2 Tier I Evaluation - Statistical Evaluation
+4.2 Tier | Evaluation - Statistical Evaluation

-A statistical evaluation of analytes has been conducted previously (EHS Support, 2019).
-The evaluation concluded that groundwater in the vicinity of MW-1603 is statistically the same as the United States Geologic Survey (USGS) reported regional background (Ruppert et al., 2000) in regard to arsenic, boron, calcium, chloride, chromium, fluoride, molybdenum, potassium, sodium, and strontium.
-The box plots from the earlier ASD investigation also show a difference between well MW-1603, BSFAP water and/or the regional background for pH, alkalinity, barium, cobalt, lead, lithium, magnesium, selenium, and sulfate.
+A statistical evaluation of analytes has been conducted previously (EHS Support, 2019a and 2019b).
+The evaluation concluded that groundwater in the vicinity of MW-1603 is statistically the same as the United States Geologic Survey (USGS) reported for regional background (Ruppert et al., 2000) in regard to arsenic, boron, calcium, chloride, chromium, fluoride, molybdenum, potassium, sodium, and strontium.
+The box plots from the earlier ASD investigations (EHS Support, 2019a and 2019b) also show a difference between well MW-1603, BSFAP water, and/or the regional background for pH, alkalinity, barium, cobalt, lead, lithium, magnesium, selenium, and sulfate.
 For beryllium, chromium, lead, lithium, molybdenum, and selenium no background values were provided by the USGS.

-Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix AFigures A-1 through A-11.
-Plots for molybdenum, sodium, beryllium, and pH exhibit outliers which are calculated to be outside the range of distribution.
+Updated box and whisker plots for constituents reported in MW-1603 groundwater are provided in Appendix A - Figures A-1 through A-11.
+Plots for radium 226/228 and pH exhibit outliers which are calculated to be outside the range of distribution (refer to Appendix A Figure A-12 and Figure A-8, respectively).
 A summary of data distribution statistics for MW-1603 is provided in Appendix B - Table B-1.

-It is likely that the acidic pH conditions, low alkalinity and high sulfate conditions at MW-1603 relative to regional background are driving dissolution of metals.
-These geochemical conditions within well MW-1603, which are similar to acid mine drainage, are due to the presence of the Princess Coal Seams (discussed in EHS Support, 2019) being intersected by the screened interval of this monitoring well.
+It is likely that the acidic pH conditions, low alkalinity, and high sulfate conditions at MW-1603 relative to regional background are driving dissolution of metals.
+These geochemical conditions within well MW-1603, which are similar to acid mine drainage, are due to the presence of the Princess Coal Seams (discussed in EHS Support, 2019a) being intersected by the screened interval of this monitoring well.
 The combination of the well installation and sampling is allowing the saturated conditions within the coal seams to become aerobic which results in a lowering of pH and increase in metal solubility.
+Trace amounts of uranium are also known to be present within coal deposits (Gabbard, 1993).
+When uranium decays it forms radium.
+If the coal seam intersected by MW-1603 contains trace amounts of uranium, it could also be a source of the radium 226/228 detected in MW-1603.